Skip to main content

 Mesopotamia

+The theme of dreams and their interpretation is equally prominent in Mesopotamian literature.
 In the Akkadian «Epic of Gilgamesh», the hero sees a dream and attempts to comprehend it: «The Young Men dozed off, sleeping on the couches of the night.
 Enkidu was sleeping, and had a dream.
 He woke up and revealed his dream to his friend.» (1989KovacsMG:56).
-The standard version of the «Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600 BCE) (1989KovacsMG:xxii).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

-The earliest evidence of the practice of collecting dreams in Mesopotamia dates back to the Old Babylonian period, specifically between 2003 and 1595 BCE (2006NoegelSB).
+According to scholarly research, the earliest evidence of the practice of collecting dreams in Mesopotamia dates back to the Old Babylonian period, specifically between 2003 and 1595 BCE (2006NoegelSB).

-5 And they dreamed a dream, both of them, each his dream in one night, each in accordance with the interpretation of his dream, the butler and the baker of the king of Egypt, who were confined in the prison.8 And they said unto him, We have dreamed a dream, and there is none to interpret it And Joseph said unto them, Dc not interpretations belong to God? tell it to me, I play you.
+5 And they dreamed a dream, both of them, each his dream in one night, each in accordance with the interpretation of his dream, the butler and the baker of the king of Egypt, who were confined in the prison. … 8 And they said unto him, We have dreamed a dream, and there is none to interpret it And Joseph said unto them, Dc not interpretations belong to God? tell it to me, I play you.
 9 The chief of the butlers then told his dream to Joseph, and said to him, In my dream, behold, a vine was before me; 10 And on the vine were three branches ; and it was as though it budded, shot forth its blossoms, and on its clusters the grapes became ripe: 11 And Pharaoh's cup was in my hand; and I took the grapes, and pressed them out into Pharaoh's cup, and I placed the cup into Pharaoh's hand.
 12 And Joseph said unto him.
 This is its interpretation: The three branches are three days; 13 Within yet three days will Pharaoh lift up thy head, and restore thee unto thy office; and thou shalt place Pharaoh's cup into his hand, after the former manner when thou wast his butler.
 14 Therefore if thou thinkest on me when it shall be well with thee, then show kindness, I pray thee, unto me, and make mention of me unto Pharaoh, and bring me out of this house ; 15 For indeed I was stolen away out of the land of the Hebrews; and here also have I not done the least that they should put me into the dungeon.
 16 And when the chief of the bakers saw that he had well interpreted, he said unto Joseph, I also (saw) in my dream, and, behold, I had three baskets with fine bread on my head : 17 And in the uppermost basket there was of all manner of bakemeats, used as food for Pharaoh; and the birds did eat them out of the basket from my head.

-Theophanic Oneiromancy.
+Theophanic Oneiromancy

 The motif of discerning direct divine instruction immediately upon awakening; the dream is regarded as a legitimate channel of communication from the gods for determining further courses of action.